openziti/ziti-doc/docusaurus/docs/reference/deployments/02-router/01-deployment.md

 import CliLogFormats from '../../../_cli-log-levels-and-formats.md'

 The Ziti Router is the entry point for Ziti-based clients.
-It is responsible for authenticating incoming connections by verifying the connecting client has a valid network session.
+It is responsible for authenticating incoming connections by verifying the connecting client has a valid Session.
 It also routes traffic to whatever the destination is for the given service.
 In simple deployments can have a single router as is the case with the [Ziti Network Quickstart](/docs/learn/quickstarts/network/).